What does a wedding planner do?

 Melanie from Cranberry Blue was happy to clarify: “Wedding planning is a complex task and it’s easy for couples to under-estimate the time it actually takes, especially with long working hours and hectic social lives.
 With so many things to arrange it’s hard to know where to begin which can at times make you feel completely swamped.
 Whether a planner, stylist or co-ordinator would be most suitable for you will depend on the scale and complexities of your wedding but also how much time you have to dedicate to the planning yourself.”

-Huge thanks goes to the professionals who contributed their advice (in alphabetical order)
+Huge thanks go to the professionals who contributed their advice (in alphabetical order)